sjustesen/SimonCMS/README.md

-# PHPbraco
+# SimonCMS

-(It's just a working title... ;-) ...
-And nothing to see here, just getting started) This is not a clone, merely it is a loveletter to the Umbraco.
-And it is *not* afiliated with Umbraco project.
+(In lack of a better name, simoncms is now SimonCMS.
+It now has my name, so I better make it good) This is not a clone, merely it is a loveletter to the Umbraco.
+It is *not* afiliated with Umbraco project.

 ## Short story
 I've been away from the PHP platform for quite some years.
 I have been using this wonderful Content Management System called Umbraco on the Microsoft.NET platform.